bytesc/data-copilot-v2/README.en.md

 python main.py
 ```

-By default, you can access it via the browser at [http://127.0.0.1:8087/](http://127.0.0.1:8087/).

-The current v2 version only provides an API and does not have a graphical interface.
+This repository contains the backend API.
 You can run `ask_test.py` for testing.

 ```bash
 python ask_test.py